 DON’T only focus on the sellers

 It’s important to give buyers the same consideration as you give sellers.
+Failing to connect with buyers is one of the most common farming mistakes.
 When you connect with buyers you establish credibility when you’re marketing to sellers due to your past achievements.

 DO combine physical and digital marketing pieces

-Using Facebook, Instagram, and other forms of digital marketing is effective, but it’s also important send out physical marketing pieces to your farm.
+Using Facebook, Instagram, and other forms of digital marketing is effective, but it’s also important to send out physical marketing pieces to your farm.
 It takes much less effort for your audience to mentally process physical marketing materials that they can hold in their hands.
 Hence, people are much more likely to remember brands from direct mail ads rather than digital ads.
-If you already send out the The Neighborhood Connection custom community magazine to help with leads, referrals and repeat business, you can now send postcards to help with your farming efforts.
+If you already send out a custom community magazine to help with leads, referrals, and repeat business, you can also integrate postcards in between mailings to help with your farming efforts.